m4mitz/100x-Hackathon/README.md

 ## Tech stack

-- Next.js (App Router) + Supabase (auth + RLS) + Vercel + Claude API
+- Next.js (App Router) + Supabase (auth + RLS) + Vercel + Groq API (Llama 3.3 70B)

 ## How it works

 1. Learner picks a concept and writes an explanation from first principles
-2. Claude finds the ONE sentence where understanding became a memorized label
+2. Groq (Llama 3.3 70B) finds the ONE sentence where understanding became a memorized label
-3. Claude generates a follow-up question that exposes the gap
+3. It generates a follow-up question that exposes the gap
 4. Learner tries to derive it again
 5. A HUMAN (not the LLM) judges whether the gap closed